-Nicola Twine is an established credit hire and civil fraud practitioner, with significant experience of cases including: contrived road-traffic collisions, low-velocity-impact (LVI), exaggeration, phantom passengers.
+Nicola Twine is an established credit hire and civil fraud practitioner, with significant experience of cases including: contrived road-traffic collisions, low-velocity-impact (LVI), exaggeration, phantom passengers, and fraud rings.

-She is regularly instructed to draft pleadings, acting for insurers where fraud is positively alleged as well as in suspicious cases where a robust defence is required, to advise on issues and evidence, conduct interim applications, and to appear at trial (on both fast and multi track cases).
+She is regularly instructed to draft pleadings (Defences/ Part 18 Requests, Counter Schedules), acting for insurers where fraud is positively alleged as well as in suspicious cases where a robust defence is required, to advise on issues and evidence, conduct interim applications, and to appear at trial (on both fast and multi track cases).

 Nicola has experience of obtaining costs against Claimant’s in QOCS cases with finding of fundamental dishonestly and also costs orders against third parties.
-Most recently (in the matter of Foxcroft v Flaherty & Tesco Underwriting ) Nicola was successful in joining the credit hire company (Accident Exchange Limited) to proceedings and obtaining a third party costs order against them, pursuant to s.51 SCA, for 80% of the costs of the trial.
+In the matter of Foxcroft v Flaherty & Tesco Underwriting Nicola was successful in joining the credit hire company (Accident Exchange Limited) to proceedings and obtaining a third party costs order against them, pursuant to s.51 SCA, for 80% of the Defendant's costs of the trial.

 Recent examples of fundamental dishonesty findings in cases Nicola has advised on and represented to trial include: